zeak469/react-flask-flash-card-builder/README.md

 To help me study for my cyber security quiz

 # What is this app doing
-It is running a flask script that runs rust code that was complied to base c.
+It is running a flask script that runs rust code that was complied to a binray imported in python.
 The rust code opens a csv, containing the questions and thier respective answers (see example.csv in /api) and converts it to json (a readable format for react).
 It then sends the json to react through flask and react handles the display logic to show the flash cards.

 # Why
 I wanted to learn more about rust and implementing it in a web application.
 I also needed to study for my cyber security quiz.
 Many of the online flash card builders do not support multi choice questions, so I built one myself.